nrp114/Minsweeper_AI/README.md

 in the next round.
 A correctly operating agent should not flag a cell as mined when it in fact does not have a mine!
-* Traditionally, the game ends whenever the agent queries a cell with a mine in it - a final score being assessed in terms of number of mines safely identified.
+* Traditionally, the game ends whenever the agent queries a cell with a mine in it - a final score being assessed in terms of the number of mines safely identified.
 * However, extend your agent in the following way: if it queries a mine cell, the mine goes off, but the agent can continue, using the fact that a mine was discovered there to update its knowledge base (but not receiving a clue about surrounding cells).
 In this way the game can continue until the entire board is revealed